EE Broadband Review (Updated June 2026)

 EE packs a fair bit into the wider bundle story:

-• EE TV box choice: If you take EE TV, your box options currently include EE TV Box Pro, EE TV Box Edge and Apple TV 4K.
+EE TV box choice: If you take EE TV, current box options include EE TV Box Pro, EE TV Box Edge and Apple TV 4K.

-• EE One savings: If you combine eligible EE broadband and mobile, EE One can unlock household savings and unlimited data boosts on qualifying existing mobile lines.
+EE One savings: If you combine eligible EE broadband and mobile on the same account, EE One can unlock household savings and unlimited data boosts on qualifying existing mobile lines.

-• WiFi Optimiser: On eligible plans, the EE app lets you prioritise gaming, streaming and work traffic to keep the household running more smoothly.
+WiFi Optimiser: On eligible plans or as a paid add-on, the EE app lets you prioritise gaming, streaming and work traffic to keep the household running more smoothly.

 The Trade-Offs